U.S. Government Manual

 The United States Government Manual is a special edition of the Federal Register (1 CFR 9.1).
 It provides comprehensive information on the agencies of the legislative, judicial, and executive branches of the U.S. Federal Government.
 It also includes information on quasi-official agencies, selected U.S.-participating international organizations, and other Federal boards, commissions, and committees.

-In print form, the Government Manual is one of GPO's best selling publications.
-The online database version of the Government Manual, launched in 2011, is updated regularly to reflect changes in Government throughout the year.
-Annual print editions are still available for sale through the GPO Bookstore.
+The online database version of the Government Manual is updated regularly to reflect changes in Government throughout the year.

 A typical agency entry includes: